Paint Children's Furniture

 Step 5.
 Prime It

-Prime the furniture with a primer tinted the same color as the paint you're going to use.
+Prime the furniture with True Value EasyCare® Ultra Premium primer/sealer tinted the same color as the paint you're going to use.
 This will make it easier because you can use fewer coats of paint.
 Priming is especially important if the furniture has never been painted or if the piece was poorly finished before you started.
 Apply the primer with a medium-sized brush or small roller.
 Let it dry completely.
+You can skip priming by using True Value EasyCare® Ultra Premium latex paint and primer in-one.
+See next step.

 Step 6.
 Start Painting

-Using another medium-sized brush or small roller, apply the paint onto the furniture using even strokes.
+Using another medium-sized brush or small roller, apply True Value EasyCare® Ultra Premium latex paint and primer in-one onto the furniture using even strokes.
 Cover the entire surface.
 Do not apply the paint too thickly or it will run.
 If you apply too much, wipe off the excess with a clean cloth.
 It is always better to do several light coats instead of one thick one.
 Let the paint dry in between coats.

 - It's best not to use the furniture for at least a week.
 The paint will appear dry but can be easily smudged or scratched.
 Also, don't replace the hardware until after the paint has completely dried.

-These safe, high-quality paints have reduced amounts of volatile organic compounds (VOCs).
-Compared to traditional latex paints, they release fewer toxic fumes and the fumes they do produce dissipate quicker.
+These high-quality paint products have reduced amounts of volatile organic compounds (VOCs).
+Compared to traditional latex paints, these products release fewer fumes.
 Low-VOC primers and paints are applied the same way as conventional paints and primers and cost about the same as most manufacturers' top-of-the-line paints.
-And because low-VOC paints aren't "hazardous waste," they can be cleaned and disposed of easily without the use of strong solvents.
+They can be cleaned and disposed of easily without the use of strong solvents.

 You're done!
 Take a step back and admire your work.
 For all your paint projects, head to your local True Value hardware store for the products, tools and expert advice you need to start right.